cymantex/chess-repertoire/README.md

 ## How It Works

-Here's what the app looks like with a repertoire loaded:
+Here's what the app looks like when browing my own repertoire:

 ![White repertoire overview](docs/screenshots/my-white-repertoire.png)